Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/en/README.md

 # 🖥️ 6.
 Platform Guides

-Unlike the previous sections, these guides focus on features that are specific to individual roleplay platforms.
+Unlike the previous sections, these guides focus on features specific to individual roleplay platforms.

 They document observed behaviors, advanced features, practical workflows, and usage recommendations based on extensive testing.